Mondshein Sequences (a.k.a. (2,1)-Orders): Generalizing Canonical Orderings

+This definition is in fact equivalent to the one Mondshein used 1971 to define a \emph{(2,1)-sequence} \cite[Def.\ 2.2.1]{Mondshein1971}, but which he gave in the notation of a special vertex ordering.
+This vertex ordering actually refines the partial order $inner(P_0),\ldots,inner(P_{m-n})$ by enforcing an order on the inner vertices of each path according to their occurrence on that path (in any direction).
+The statement that canonical orderings can be extended to non-planar graphs can also be found in~\cite[p.113]{Fraysseix1994}, however, no further explanation is given.

-An ear decomposition $D$ that satisfies Conditions 1 and 2 is said to \emph{avoid} $ru$.
-Put simply, this forces $ru$ to be ``added last'' in $D$, i.e., strictly after the last long ear $P_{birth(u)}$ has been added.
-Note that Definition~\ref{def:Mondshein} implies $u \notin P_0$, as $P_{birth(u)}$ contains only one inner vertex.
-As a direct consequence of this and the fact that $D$ is non-separating, $G$ must have minimum degree $3$ in order to have a Mondshein sequence.
+Note that Definition~\ref{def:Mondshein} implies $u \notin P_0$, as $P_0 \neq P_{birth(u)}$, since $P_{birth(u)}$ contains only one inner vertex.
+As a direct consequence of this and the fact that $D$ is non-separating, $G$ must have minimum degree at least $3$ in order to have a Mondshein sequence.
 Mondshein proved that every $3$-connected graph has a Mondshein sequence.
 In fact, also the converse is true.